 Where Is the World's Largest Roller Coaster?

-If you really love riding roller coasters, then your favorite amusement park might be the one in Valencia, California.
-This park contains the world's highest roller coaster — at its peak, it reaches a height of 125 feet!
+If you really love riding roller coasters, you might like this one.
+In the 1980s, the biggest roller coaster was in an amusement park in Valencia, California.
+This park had the world’s highest roller coaster.
+At its peak, it reaches a height of 125 feet!

-The ride from beginning to end covers a distance of 4,631 feet — more than three- quarters of a mile!
-And the roller coaster's steepest drop, 115 feet, can send a rider downhill at speeds of more than 55 miles per hour!
+The ride from beginning to end covered a distance of 4,631 feet, more than three-quarters of a mile!
+And the roller coaster’s steepest drop, 115 feet, could send a rider downhill at speeds of more than 55 miles per hour!

 A roller coaster in Japan is 4,698 feet long, but it's not as high as the California coaster.